azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 3. Does Multi-Party Computation make it difficult to add noise?

-   *For that very reason, very.
-It will corrupt the numbers - the weights.*
+   *For that very reason, yes, as it will corrupt the numbers - i.e. the weights.*

 ***